man4ish/omnibioai-control-center/README.md

 This repository defines the **local development workspace, orchestration layer, and deployment entry point** for the **OmniBioAI ecosystem**.

-OmniBioAI is an **open, modular, AI-powered bioinformatics platform** designed to run consistently across **local machines, on-prem servers, HPC environments, and cloud infrastructure**, with **no mandatory cloud dependencies**.
+**OmniBioAI is a reproducible scientific execution and reasoning platform** — not a workflow runner, and not an AI wrapper — designed to run consistently across **local machines, on-prem servers, HPC environments, and cloud infrastructure**, with **no mandatory cloud dependencies**.

 This repository does **not** embed core application logic.
-Instead, it acts as a **control plane and workspace coordinator**, bringing together multiple independently versioned OmniBioAI components into a single runnable ecosystem.
+Instead, it acts as a **control plane and workspace coordinator**, assembling multiple independently versioned OmniBioAI components into a **single runnable ecosystem**.

+> Think of this repository as the **assembly, runtime, and operational layer** for OmniBioAI.

+---

+## Who This Repository Is For

+This workspace is intended for:

+* Core OmniBioAI developers
+* Power users running full local or on-prem stacks
+* HPC / infrastructure teams deploying OmniBioAI services
+* Enterprise or regulated environments requiring offline or air-gapped installs

+It is **not required** for:

+* Plugin-only development
+* SDK-only usage
+* End users consuming a hosted OmniBioAI instance

 ---